cblocher/publishing-wiki/README.md

-# publishing-wiki
+# README
-Sample wiki for course on publishing apps and sites.
+This is the README file for course on publishing apps and sites.